azjkjensen/azjkjensen.github.io/_posts/2018-04-15-using-the-newinstance-pattern-in-kotlin.md

   path: "../images/kotlin-android.png"
   thumbnail: "../images/kotlin-android-thumb.png"
 last_modified_at: 2018-04-05T14:25:52-05:00
+excerpt: ""
 ---

 Kotlin has a handful of fundamental differences from Java, not the least of which being the omission of static members and methods.
-This can cause a bit of a headache when trying to duplicate typical Android patterns using Android’s [newest official language](https://developer.android.com/kotlin/index.html).
+This can cause a bit of a headache when trying to duplicate typical Android patterns using Android’s [newest official language](https://developer.android.com/kotlin/index.html){:target="_blank"}.

-**Skip the prose and get to the code via this [Github gist](https://gist.github.com/azjkjensen/cf094c79726bab08b68f01dcc2e82a71#file-myfragment-kt).**
+**Skip the prose and get to the code via this [Github gist](https://gist.github.com/azjkjensen/cf094c79726bab08b68f01dcc2e82a71#file-myfragment-kt){:target="_blank"}.**

 ## Java Example